Do I need to enrol?

 Can I vote online instead?

-The vote will be done entirely through the post, conducted by the Australian Bureau of Statistics (ABS), and will not have an online element.
+Otherwise, the vote will be done entirely through the post, conducted by the Australian Bureau of Statistics (ABS), and will not have an online element.

 Labor argues that system will disadvantage young people who are less familiar with stamps and non-electronic forms of mail.